 What Are The Signs of a Home With Poly?

 As a home inspector who has seen numerous homes with poly piping, the most obvious sign (besides the actual pipe) that a property has poly is numerous ceiling water stains.
+During inspections, I always check moisture stains with a moisture meter to see if it's active.
 From first hand experience, the homes with the most water stains were almost always homes with defective polybutylene water pipes.

 Even if an owner completely replaces the poly piping, it is very difficult to remove the signs of every water stain.
 The contractor would be extremely good to leave no evidence of patching or paint cover ups — it’s almost impossible.
 When I inspect a home, I’m looking at the ceilings with a high powered flashlight, and I can detect even very minor imperfections.